ricoandreaslepp/CTF/index.md

 Where i is just the current position that we're working with

 I also had to do a little work on the cipher and key itself.
 First of all, because the key contained brackets so after removing then we end up with:<br>
-<code>gwoxRgqssihYspOntqpxs</code>
+<code>gwoxRgqssihYspOntqpxs</code><br>
-And now we need the key to match the length of the cipher as well so we just repeat the key thrice and attach 3 more letters to match the key's length of 21 characters.
+And now we need the key to match the length of the cipher as well so we just repeat the key thrice and attach 3 more letters to match the key's length of 21 characters. <br>
 <code>blorpyblorpyblorpyblo</code>

 The code I used can be found here: https://github.com/ricoandreaslepp/ciphers/blob/main/dVigenere.py